‘Lack of activity destroys the good condition of every human being, while movement and methodical physical activity save and preserve it’ – Plato

 Before going any further, health promoting physical activity does not necessarily mean sport, nor does it involve the ownership of lycra rich clothing or state of the art trainers, not even membership at the local gym is compulsory.
 From a health point of view, it means engaging in activities such as walking, dancing, or gardening at an intensity that creates some demand on the cardiorespiratory system.
 This does not necessarily require you to walk a certain number of steps, or do 30 minutes of exercise five times a week; it is working at an intensity, and for a duration, that creates the desired cardiorespiratory response – 10,000 dawdles, ambles or shuffles simply does not do the job.
 If you find the rate and depth of your breathing has increased to a level where, if talking, you find you have to catch your breath mid-sentence, it is likely the activity you are undertaking is sufficient to promote health.
-So to celebrate National Fitness Day here are a couple of tips – one for those who love it and to start with one for those who don’t!
+So here are a couple of tips – one for those who love it and to start with one for those who don’t!

 Some people cite a sedentary lifestyle as a barrier to exercise however, I suspect the bigger challenge comes from our mind.
 If you are struggling to engage with exercise, know you should do it, but simply can’t be bothered, try and create an emotional attachment.
 Instead of thinking about the activity, make a connection to something that is important to you.
 Keeping up with the rest of the family when out for a walk, being able to help your elderly father up the stairs, the legitimacy you will feel as a leader when you talk to your colleagues about the importance of energy having lost two stone of weight, or avoiding the challenges that your brother has as a type 2 diabetic – these are the emotional anchors that can hook you in and shift you from dream to reality to habit.